 DOT wants businesses in heavily congested areas, such as Midtown Manhattan and Flushing, Queens, to shift their deliveries to less busy times in the evening or overnight.
 This approach, called off-hour deliveries, has the potential to reduce congestion and double-parking.
 DOT is creating a voluntary program to encourage businesses to switch to off-hour deliveries.
 Starting in May 2017, the agency conducted a survey of businesses, including freight transporters and receivers, to better understand how and when deliveries are made and the financial and logistical reasons behind these decisions.
-The results will inform the design of the off-hour deliveries program, scheduled to launch in 2018.
+The results will inform the design of the off-hour deliveries program, scheduled to launch in early 2018.

 Truck's Eye View